dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution/before-started.md

 There are a couple of environments for different purposes.

-- For developing and styling new components, you can run a [storybook development sandbox](/contribute/first-contribution/before-started#storybook-development).
+- For developing and styling new components, you can run a [Storybook development](/contribute/first-contribution/before-started#storybook-development).
 - For writing documentation and displaying the components, you can run [the portal](/contribute/first-contribution/before-started#eufemia-portal) locally.
 - After development, you can run [your tests](/contribute/first-contribution/before-started#testing).
 - If you want to see the local changes of the search results, you can run [Algolia search queries locally](/).

 ### Storybook development

-The sandbox is made with [Storybook](https://storybook.js.org/), a tool for building UI components and pages in isolation.
+[Storybook](https://storybook.js.org/) is used for quick examples and component development.
+They do not need to be perfect.

+Stories are placed inside a `/stories` directory and contain _.stories_ in the filename: `/components/button/stories/Button.stories.tsx`

-Run the sandbox locally by running
+Run Storybook locally by running

 ```bash
 yarn dev